Which BI tool is suitable for what?

 Conclusion – suitable for:

-Companies that need scale, uniform KPI definitions, and BI as a central product — e.g., SaaS companies or data-driven mid-sized firms/enterprises.
+Companies that need scale, uniform KPI definitions, and BI as a central product — e.g. SaaS companies or data-driven SMEs/enterprises.

 5) Sigma Computing